fauna/graphql-workshop/content/building/build-with-sveltekit/svelte-forms-updates/index.md

 {{< /tab >}}
 {{< /tabs >}}

-Add a predicate for *create* as well.
+Add a predicate for *Create* as well.
 The following rule ensures that logged-in users can add store and owner *id* is associated with a store when it is created.

 {{< tabs groupId="UDFs" >}}
 {{< tab name="FQL" >}}